No one has favorited this theater yet

 The building has stood empty and unused since closure.
 In December 2007 it was given a Grade II Listed building status by English Heritage.

 In the Summer of 2013, it was being converted into a nightclub and restaurant.
+In December 2018 it opened as a cafe for cats named Purrocious and a community centre.

 Just login to your account and subscribe to this theater